Eoin-Murphy/New-Library-Frontend/README.md

 `curl --request GET --url http://localhost:8080/api/debug/students`

 - Adding a Loan entity (inc. repo, service & controller).
 I decided to have a separate entity Loan instead of a one-to-many Student-Loan direct link for two reasons.
 (1) We want to be able to pull back the loans directly without having to query all students and (2) in a 'real' implementation we would probably want to have some kind of rules applied on loans so they would justify their own entity.
+- I spend a *lot* of time trying to get data structure unit tests working.
+  So having defined the book/student/loan foreign keys in the entity fields, when I try to create a loan between a student and a book it works fine.
+But when I retrieve either the student or book, the loan is null.